sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 ### Introduction

-Have You ever have problems with spinning up docker container in Your CI pipeline or ever wonder how could You simplify that process ?
-The answer for Yut problems is Testcontainers.
-This library can encapsulate everything related to docker container in Your test cases!
-It brings integration test on to another level, from now You don't have to mock services or use in-memory databases (such as H2 - which, in some cases, don't have all the features).
+Have You ever had problems with spinning up the Docker container in Your CI pipeline or ever wonder how could You simplify that process?
+The answer to Your problem is Testcontainers.
+This library can encapsulate everything related to the Docker containers in Your test cases!
+It brings integration tests to another level, from now You don't have to mock services or use in-memory databases (such as H2 - which, in some cases, don't have all the features).
 It has a lot of use cases such as:

 - Providing real data layer,
-- Allows running acceptance test involving containerized web browsers,
+- Allows running acceptance tests involving containerized web browsers,
-- Spining up cloud environment - LocalStack(AWS), Azurite or GCP emulators,
+- Spinning up cloud environment - LocalStack(AWS), Azurite or GCP emulators,
-- Delivering easy way to test dockerized microservices,
+- Delivering an easy way to test Dockerized microservices,
-- Anything You can think of - that has docker container
+- Anything You can think of - that has a Docker container

 ### Features

 Testcontainers have already prepared some pre-defined modules, that You can use out of the box e.g.
 [mongoDB](https://www.testcontainers.org/modules/databases/mongodb/).
-There is a lot more of prepared modules, to check all of them You can go to [Testcontainers website](https://www.testcontainers.org/) and open `Modules` section.
+There are a lot more prepared modules, to check all of them, You can go to [Testcontainers website](https://www.testcontainers.org/) and open `Modules` section.
-One note, to use this library make sure, that docker is up and running!
-Let's now spin some container:
+One note, to use this library make sure, that the Docker service is up and running!
+Let's now spin some containers:

 ```groovy
 private NginxContainer nginx = new NginxContainer(DockerImageName.parse("nginx"))